How and why are airplanes pressurized?

 What is bleed air?

 A jet engine has three main sections: compressor, combustion, and turbine/exhaust.
 The compressor is at the front of the engine.
 A series of spinning blades draws in fresh, outside air.
 As the air is compressed, it becomes very hot.
 Remember high school physics?
 As a gas is compressed, its temperature rises.
 The hot, compressed air then enters the combustion chamber where it is mixed with fuel and burned.
-The expanded gasses continue through turbine blades which power the compressor blades before exiting the engine as thrust.
+The expanded gasses continue through turbine blades which power the compressor blades before exiting the engine producing thrust.

 Bleed air is fresh, clean, hot air taken from the compressor section of the engine before it is mixed with fuel or exhaust gasses.
 Common uses for hot bleed air are wing and engine ice protection, cabin pressurization, engine starter motors, and air driven hydraulic pumps.

 How do pilots control the pressurization?

 It’s really, really easy.
 The cabin altitude control panel on the 757 and 767 is super simple.
 During preflight checks, pilots turn the “LDG ALT” knob to display the altitude of the landing airport.
 That’s it!
 We don’t touch it for the remainder of the flight.
 The automatic mode takes care of the outflow valve for us.

 The remaining indicators and knobs are for redundancy in case of a malfunction.
 There are two separate automatic modes.
 A manual mode allows us to adjust the position of the outflow valve should both auto systems fail.
 Pressurization systems work great and rarely cause any trouble.